Wednesday, December 31, 2008

 The lesson you should take from this: Don't blog about your job unless you're willing to lose it!

-I spent seven months unemployed; watching movies, eating Chinese food, and buying stuff I didn't need at Sav-On.
-Then the clouds parted and I found the job I'd been dreaming of for years.
+I spent seven months unemployed and then the clouds parted and I found the job I'd been dreaming of for years.
 I was the Office Manager and Program Coordinator for a non-profit youth services agency that works with teens in South Central Los Angeles.
 I had my own office and it was pretty rad.

 I started there in 2003 and was laid off in July 2008.
 I became a grant writer for numerous non-profit agencies but was laid off again in May 2009.
 The economy is especially not good for non-profit organizations.

-More than anything in the world I want enough money and energy to go back to school and major in Psychology and Women's Studies.
+More than anything in the world I want enough money and energy to go back to school and major in Psychology and Criminal Justice.
 I miss school so much that it physically hurts at times.
 Nerd, I know.
 I want, at least, my Master's but do dream of a PhD or two.
+I'd love to work with an organization that worked towards abolishing the death penalty, prison reform, or immigration reform.
 My only career goal is to save the world.

 At one point I had to take a leave of absence from my Office Manager job due to pain and limited mobility.
 On October 22, 2007 I had weight loss surgery at 550 pounds.
 I also consider myself fat positive.
 It caused a bit of a kerfuffle in the fat acceptance community.
 While the vast majority of people have been compassionate and supportive, some haven't.
 I've been called a sell-out and a hypocrite and people wished for my death.
 Some people will no longer associate with me.